-Based on the Act No. 218/2000, Coll., Budgetary Rules Act and Some Related Acts Amendment Act as amended on 1 January 2001, the CZK-denominated treasury single account was established as fundamental technical tools for effective liquidity management of the state Treasury and financing during the year.
+Based on the Act No. 218/2000, Coll., Budgetary Rules Act and Some Related Acts Amendment Act as amended on 1 January 2001, the CZK-denominated treasury single account was established as fundamental technical tool for effective liquidity management of the state treasury and financing during the year.

 Since the entry into force of the Budgetary Rules Act the treasury single account included the revenue and expenditure accounts of the state budget, state financial asset current accounts, current accounts of tax and customs authorities and the state treasury liquidity management account.

 On 3 October 2005, the treasury single account was expanded to include the accounts of reserve funds and funds of cultural and social needs of state organizational units.

 As of 1 February 2012, it also includes the extra-budgetary privatization account of the former National Property Fund.